 Our incoming classes will have limited enrollment.
 Class sizes will vary from year to year depending upon the number and quality of applications that are received.

-In 2014, the MMM degree curriculum will be offered in the evenings in a traditional classroom setting.
 New students will begin the program in the Summer II session as the first required courses are offered only in the summer.

 The business world stretches across oceans, time zones, and national borders.
 Recognizing this reality, diversity with a global perspective is ever-present in the MMM classroom.
 On average, past MMM classes of the past have comprised 40% women and minorities, and approximately 35% of the students have come from such countries as China, Colombia, France, Greece, India, Japan, Korea, Malaysia, Mexico, Philippines, Spain, Taiwan, Thailand, Turkey, and Venezuela.
 Students work in teams and develop an understanding of the global impact of business and engineering.